rayennaitslimane/PQDOS/SYSTEM-EVALUATION.md

 PQDOS already delivers the hard parts: post-quantum confidentiality at rest and erasure durability that matches the math, both at negligible cryptographic cost.
-Its ceiling is set by an unmeasured metadata layer and a transport-heavy write path — engineering problems, not cryptographic ones.
+Its ceiling is set by an unmeasured metadata layer and a transport-heavy write path, engineering problems, not cryptographic ones.
 Instrument the metadata, relieve the single connection, choose parity to match the real failure model, and close the key-management and orphan-GC gaps, and this moves from a correct proof-of-concept toward something you could actually run.